oliverlloyd/jmeter-ec2/README.md

     [percent]         - optional, default=100.
 Should be in the format 1-100 where 20 => 20% of threads will be run by the script.
     [setup]           - optional, default=TRUE.
 Set to "FALSE" if a pre-defined host is being used that has already been setup (had files copied to it, jmeter installed, etc.)
     [terminate]       - optional, default=TRUE.
 Set to "FALSE" if the instances created should not be terminated.
     [price]           - optional, if specified spot instances will be requested at this price
-    [env]             - optional, this is only used in db_mode where this text is written against the results [release]         - optional, this is only used in db_mode where this text is written against the results [comment]         - optional, this is only used in db_mode where this text is written against the results

 ###Advanced Properties